Disney XD (Latin America): As Jetix (2004–2009)

 On August 1, 2004, the TV network transitioned to Disney's new international children's action brand, Jetix, with Disney content merged into the schedule throughout the two years before.
 It was the first Fox Kids network to rebrand as Jetix.

 As Disney XD (2009–2022)

 In May 2009, after Toon Disney was rebranded to Disney XD in the United States, the Latin American-Disney branch confirmed Disney XD would replace Jetix in Latin America on July 3, 2009.
 On January 18, 2010, a Pacific feed was introduced for all South American Pacific countries and Bolivia outside Colombia.
 In August 2016, the channel moved to a full-time widescreen presentation, launching high-definition operations in each territory when technically able to.
 The Pacific South American feed shifted to a -1 hour feed of the eastern feed in June 2017.

 Feeds

-Disney XD Latin America was split into three feeds across the region.
-The network's three feeds were timed to UTC–6 (identified within network promotions as Mexico City) and UTC−05:00 (identified as Bogotá or "Sureste") in Spanish, and in Brazilian Portuguese, defaulted to UTC−03:00 (identified as Rio de Janeiro or Sao Paulo).
+Disney XD Latin America was split into two feeds across the region.
+The network's two feeds were timed to UTC–6 (identified within network promotions as Mexico City) and UTC−05:00 (identified as Bogotá or "Sureste").